-Game Theory Optimal Solutions and Poker: A Few Thoughts
+Game Theory Optimal Solutions and Poker: A Few Thoughts on GTO Poker

-Sometimes those ideas gets reduced to young pros shouting across a poker room (or the Twittersphere) about whether a given play is “GTO” — or even “the opposite of GTO,” as I recently saw in a discussion thread.
+Sometimes those ideas get reduced to young pros shouting across a poker room (or the Twittersphere, as you can see on the PokerNews Twitter tracker) about whether a given play is 'GTO' — or even 'the opposite of GTO,' as I recently saw in a discussion thread.

 Seeking an Unexploitable Strategy

-Since most of my time these days is spent building computer AIs that play strong poker, I'm often thinking about how computers look to GTO strategies for playing unexploitable poker.
+Since most of my time these days is spent building computer AIs that play strong poker, I'm often thinking about how computers look to GTO poker strategies for playing unexploitable poker.

-GTO — especially in the context of modern poker — is largely about pursing a strategy that makes it impossible for you to get pushed around.
+GTO — especially in the context of modern poker games — is largely about pursuing a strategy that makes it impossible for you to get pushed around.

 If neither of us talks, we both get off with light sentences.
 However, if one of us snitches on the other, the snitch will get off with no punishment at all, while the person who doesn't talk gets a harsh sentence.